 The nature and climate agendas are largely complementary, with synergies that can be tapped to foster green, resilient, and inclusive development.
 Nature loss and climate change are interrelated; neither crisis can be successfully resolved unless both are tackled together.
+An integrated approach is required that ss For instance, by reforming subsidies that support nature-depleting business practices, MoFs have a strong lever for reducing impact on biodiversity and ecosystem services.

-An integrated approach is required that could serve as an active risk management strategy.
+could serve as an active risk management strategy.
 Nature-based solutions-such as investments in restoration of forests or conservation of mangroves to maintain biodiversity and ecosystem services-play an important role in climate change mitigation and adaptation and can help countries reach the targets of the Paris Agreement cost-effectively.
 Similarly, strategies and investments in land and sea-based climate change mitigation and adaptation can channel funding into activities that could also generate significant improvements in biodiversity and ecosystem services, thus reducing risks stemming from their deterioration.
 A government-led nature- or climate-only approach is likely to be fiscally inefficient, socially, and environmentally ineffective, and not sufficient to reach national or global climate and nature-related targets.

 An integrated climate-nature policy agenda has domestic and international political economy benefits.
 For example, articulating the full environmental and economic benefits of policy reforms can substantially boost domestic support.
-169 The urgency of integrated action is also increasing as both the climate and nature loss crises worsen.
+The urgency of integrated action is also increasing as both the climate and nature loss crises worsen.
 For example, observational data from long-term monitoring show that the carbon sink capacity of the remaining undisturbed African and Amazonian tropical rainforest is declining (box 6).
-170 Policy action to conserve, restore, and sustainably use ecosystems helps to stem biodiversity loss and drive climate change mitigation and adaptation.
+Policy action to conserve, restore, and sustainably use ecosystems helps to stem biodiversity loss and drive climate change mitigation and adaptation.

 There are also some tradeoffs between nature and climate action.
 Infrastructure development and material consumption generally have significant impacts on nature.
 The climate transition requires building new infrastructure, retrofitting old infrastructure, and replacing old inefficient cars and appliances with new more efficient electric alternatives.
 This will require increased mining of iron ore for steel and rare earth minerals for batteries and electrification.
 According to the ENCORE database, mining has a "very high" materiality rating in the category of impact on terrestrial ecosystems.
-The some wind farms have been shown to have a negative impact on migratory birds.
-Large-scale, intensive bioenergy crop production approaches are often detrimental to biodiversity and ecosystem services.
-Negative effects may be on adjacent land or freshwater or marine ecosystems through fertilizer and pesticide use or by increasing agricultural water withdrawals.173 Yet, such approaches may represent 45 percent of commitments to reforestation under the Bonn Challenge.174 Biofuels may also compete with food for land area, which could drive agriculture into natural ecosystems.175 Carbon credit projects, too, may have perverse incentives to deliver significant carbon sequestration outcomes that lead to negative biodiversity and ecosystem services outcomes.
-Climate strategies should integrate safeguards to minimize the impact of related actions on nature and nature-related risks.
+172 Some wind farms have been shown to have a negative impact on migratory birds.173 Large-scale, intensive bioenergy crop production approaches are often detrimental to biodiversity and ecosystem services.
+Growing crops for bioenergy (including trees, perennial grasses, or annual crops) may result in negative effects on adjacent land or freshwater or marine ecosystems as a consequence of land-use change, fertilizer and pesticide use, or water withdrawals.174 Yet, planting vast monocultures of trees may represent 45 percent of commitments to reforestation under the Bonn Challenge.
+175 Biofuels may also compete with food for land area, which could drive agriculture into natural ecosystems.
+176 Carbon credit projects, too, may have perverse incentives to deliver significant carbon sequestration outcomes that lead to negative biodiversity and ecosystem services outcomes.
+Climate strategies should integrate safeguards to minimize the impact of related actions on nature.